-Become familiar with those that raise a flag for you, memorise them, make a note in your phone, carry around a list – whatever you need to do until they are familiar and easily identifiable when you’re out shopping.
+Become familiar with the ingredients that raise a flag for you.
+Memorise them, make a note in your phone, carry around a list – whatever you need to do until they are familiar and easily identifiable when you’re out shopping.

 This research might be enough for you to continue to use products with aluminium compounds, but for me, the seeds of doubt have been planted.
 I prefer not to prevent my body from sweating (I even go to an infrared sauna weekly purely to make myself sweat!) so I aim to avoid these ingredients.